Tristan Weber: Professional

 On August 27, 2021, Weber signed with USL Championship side Las Vegas Lights.
 He made his debut the same day, appearing as a 66th-minute substitute during a 2–3 loss to LA Galaxy II.

 On March 8, 2022, Weber signed with USL Championship club Charleston Battery ahead of their 2022 season.

 On July 29, 2022, Weber signed with MLS Next Pro side Columbus Crew 2.
 Following the 2022 season, he was released by Columbus.

+In 2024, Weber had a short stint with National Independent Soccer Association side Capo FC, where he made three appearances.